andresvcc/thymio_2_plus/README.md

 Before diving into the installation process, we highly recommend visiting the [Documentation](https://andresvcc.github.io/thymio_2_plus/?path=/docs/introduction--page).
 This comprehensive documentation will provide you with detailed information about the Thymio2+, its features, and how to utilize its capabilities effectively.

-# Getting Started with Thymio Suite V3 Turborepo
+# Getting Started with Thymio2+ Turborepo

 <br />